 For example, stakeholders will easily be request project updates and relay critical information easily and quickly.
 And you’ll be able to deal with whatever requests stakeholders make because none of their requests will fall through the cracks and be unseen.

-with this request template will make tasks or work management easier.
+Combining the with this request template will make tasks or work management easier.

 Adequately allocate project resources